-- Alaska's Statewide Library Electronic Doorway (SLED) Databases and the Alaska Digital Library74 contain hundreds of full-text online books, magazines, newspapers, and other research resources targeted to elementary, middle school, high school, and college students' academic needs. - SLED provides Live Homework Help75 as a resource for live tutoring for students in grades four to early college, seven days a week, from 8 a.m. to 2 a.m. - The Alaska Online With Libraries (OWL76) program provides rural public libraries with high-speed internet access and Zoom capabilities to host events and meetings.
+- The School Broadband Assistance Grant (BAG) program, authorized through AS 14.03.127 Funding for internet services, provides funds to help schools get up to 25 megabits per second (mbps). - Alaska's Digital Archives shares digitized versions of more than 102,000 historical Alaskan videos, photographs, and documents with students and researchers. - Alaska's Statewide Library Electronic Doorway (SLED) Databases and the Alaska Digital Library contain hundreds of full-text online books, magazines, newspapers, and other research resources targeted to elementary, middle school, high school, and college students' academic needs. - SLED provides Live Homework Help as a resource for live tutoring for students in grades four to early college, seven days a week, from 8 a.m. to 2 a.m. - The Alaska Online With Libraries (OWL) program provides rural public libraries with highspeed internet access and Zoom capabilities to host events and meetings.